Engineering Materials 2 An Introduction to

 19. Production, forming and joining of ceramics 194

-processing routes for ceramics; making and pressing powders to shape;
+processing routes for ceramics; making and pressing powders

-working glasses; making high-technology ceramics; joining ceramics;
+working glasses; making high-technology ceramics; joining

 applications of high-performance ceramics